 "I know Arabic and a couple of Slavic languages fluently, and a little bit of Portuguese.
 Suck at French, though.
 Only thing I know is 'Je m'appelle Kate.' and that doesn't really help much at all."

 "Hand to hand combat?"

 "Pretty good.
-Believe me when I say I can and will kick your ass."
-I grinned, and then I added as an afterthought.
+I can hold my own."
+I replied, and then I added as an afterthought.
 "But hand to hand is out of the question when your dear tangoes are carrying rifles, isn't it?"